 It was better than nothing, but the access was terrible, it certainly wasn’t very secure and packing/unpacking was horrendous.
 The sliding windows were hopeless for getting things out, which meant the rear access was your only choice.
 The only saving grace was the tailgate could be sat on!

-When we planned our latest build, I knew I wanted to go for a full size aluminium gull wing canopy.
-I managed to pick a second hand Bull Motor Body Canopy for $3800 with a heap of extras, and its been amazing.
+When we planned our latest build, I knew I wanted to go for a full size alloy Ute canopy.
+I managed to pick a second hand Bull Motor Bodies Canopy for $3800 with a heap of extras, and its been amazing.
 You have heaps more room, its secure, dust and waterproof and accessing gear is so much better.
+If you want a Ute Canopy Review of this unit, its brilliant.

 I would never, ever go back to a well body and canopy.
 That said, my needs are different to yours, and you should have enough information from this post to make a pretty educated choice on what is best going to suit your requirements.